 - Polyromantic.
 You’re romantically attracted to people of many — not all — genders.

 Let’s say a bisexual woman is in a relationship with a man.
 This doesn’t make her straight.
 Similarly, if she dates a woman, she doesn’t become a lesbian.

 Unfortunately, many people think that bisexual and pansexual people need to “pick a side” — gay or straight.
 And when bisexual and pansexual people date someone publicly, it’s often assumed that they’re picking a side.

 You aren’t defined by your partner’s gender.

-The labels we choose to describe our orientation are only determined by ourselves and our experiences with attraction.
+The label(s) you choose to describe your orientation are only determined by you and your experiences with attraction.

-“Queer” is a sort of blanket term used to include all people who don’t identify as straight.
+“Queer” is a sort of blanket term used to include all people who aren’t heterosexual, or straight.

-While it was previously used as a slur, it has been reclaimed by the LGBTQIA+ community.
+While it was previously used as a slur, it has since been reclaimed by many in LGBTQIA+ communities.